 The Association of VA Surgeons (AVAS) is reinforcing its commitment to achieving its complete mission by engaging diverse populations of exceptional surgeons.
 The aim of the AVAS DEI Visiting Professorship is to attract highly accomplished early career VA surgeons from underrepresented groups who are making significant contributions within their fields.
 Visiting Professors will contribute as ambassadors for AVAS to various VA Medical Centers and University affiliates through lectureship, education, and programming aligned with their academic missions.

-Each year, the AVAS DEI committee and EC will solicit nominations for the AVAS Visiting Professorship and AVAS will name 5 VA surgeons to serve as the AVAS DEI Visiting Professor per year.
+The AVAS DEI committee and EC solicit nominations for the AVAS Visiting Professorship and AVAS will name 4 VA surgeons to serve as the 2023 AVAS DEI Visiting Professors.
 This Professorship includes opportunities for grand rounds presentations, invited lectureships, meetings with hospital and departmental leadership, surgical trainee panels, etc.

-Eligibility: AVAS members at the Assistant or Associate Professor level or VA surgeon appointments within the first 10 years of their faculty or VA appointment.
+Eligibility: Faculty members at the Assistant or Associate Professor level that are within the first 10 years of their faculty appointment.
 VA Surgeons who identify as female, nonbinary, LGBTQ, or underrepresented racial and ethnic minorities in medicine (https://extramural-diversity.nih.gov/diversity-matters/underrepresented-groups) are eligible.

-Award: A stipend of $2000 to cover travel and accommodation expenses.
+Award: A reimbursement of up to $2000 to cover travel and accommodation expenses.
 An additional honorarium can be provided by host institution.

 Host Site Department of Surgery/ VA Medical Center Responsibilities include coordination of travel, itinerary, grand rounds/ presentation as well as providing opportunities for interaction between the Visiting Professor and local women and minority surgical faculty, residents, and students.
 Providing the Visiting Professor with an honorarium would be at the discretion of the host institution

-Nomination applications can be completed here with a statement of interest (750 words) and submitted by April 18, 2022.
-Curriculum vitae and a letter of support from the candidate’s VA Chief of Surgery or University affiliate Chair of Surgery will be uploaded with the application.
+Nomination applications can be completed here with a statement of interest (750 words) and submitted by February 10, 2023.
+Curriculum vitae and a letter of support from the candidate’s VA Chief of Surgery Service Line or University affiliate Chair of Surgery will be uploaded with the application.
 Submit your order of preference for host institution.

 Note the AVAS Diversity Statement below: